PDLT-University-of-York/test-split-site/docs/ultra/user-management.md

 User roles set the permissions for what users can do or see within an Ultra site.
 For example, whether they can enter closed courses, edit content, or mark student work.
 Usually staff are given the Instructor role, but there are alternatives if that is not suitable.

-There are six main roles, summarised below from the most to the least permissive:
+The key roles are summarised below, from the most to the least permissive:

 | Course role (module sites)      | Organisation (Community) equivalent role | Role ideal for            |
 | :------           | :------------                 | :----------------------------------- |